signalsforgranted/draft-grant-ntp-ntq/draft-grant-ntp-ntq.md

   RFC5905:
   RFC6335:
   RFC7384:
+  RFC8446:
   RFC8915:
+  RFC9000:
   I-D.draft-ietf-ntp-ntpv5:

 ...

 --- abstract

-This document describes the implementation of the Network Time Security protocol over QUIC.
+This document describes the use of the Network Time Security protocol over QUIC.

 --- middle

 # Introduction

-Network Time Security (NTS) [RFC8915] defines the
+Network Time Security (NTS) [RFC8915] defines the NTS Key Establishment (NTS-KE) protocol, which uses TLS 1.3 [RFC8446] over TCP to secure the distribution of NTP server information and cookies.

 There are several key reasons to consider the use of QUIC for NTS Key Establishment services; QUIC like NTP is based on UDP, which means that networks or network segments.